ZissyW/friday-night-funkin-blog/article/privacy-policy/en.md

 ## 8. Contact Us

-If you have any questions about our Privacy Policy, please contact us at [hi@sprunki.art](mailto:hi@sprunki.art).
+If you have any questions about our Privacy Policy, please contact us at [hi@pumpkincafe.org](mailto:hi@pumpkincafe.org).